 You can relocate your sex work service providing business, but you will have to obtain the consent of the BLA because the location condition on your licence will need to be changed.

 The BLA needs to be satisfied about the circumstances surrounding the relocation.

 Selling your business

 If you sell your business, it is important that the purchaser does not operate of have a financial interest in the business until the BLA has granted them a licence as the new licensee.

 You should take this into account in any negotiations you have with prospective purchasers.
 Penalties that apply for a breach include a substantial fine and imprisonment.

 You can sell your sex work service providing business and retain your licence, but once you do so, you will need to notify the BLA.

-For more information on changing your licence, call the BLA on 1300 135 452.
+For more information on changing your licence, email the BLA using the BLA enquiry form or call 1300 135 452.
 Calling this number costs the same as a local call.
 Additional charges may apply if you are calling from overseas, on a mobile or payphone.

 Where to next: